 Many people wonder how to learn Chinese, and my first and best piece of advice is to do it continuously, not to interrupt, talk to people and practice writing and reading.
 Now, to read an easy newspaper article you need to know at least 3,000 (out of 5,000) Chinese characters.

 Practice a lot.
 For every new Chinese character we learned, our teacher asked us to write a full page of it.
-At every lesson we would learn from five to ten characters and at every class the teacher would do a small dictation exercise mixing old and new Chinese characters.
-For sure one of my best tips on how to learn Chinese is absolutely to study Chinese alphabet, which is not our typical alphabet but more ideograms.
+At every lesson, we would learn from five to ten characters and in every class, the teacher would do a small dictation exercise mixing old and new Chinese characters.
+For sure one of my best tips on how to learn Chinese is to study the Chinese alphabet, which is not our typical alphabet but more ideograms.

-As soon as I learned some basic Chinese phrases I practiced it in the streets.
-I would talk to shop assistants, street vendors, bargain prices, made friends in university.
+As soon as I learned some basic Chinese phrases I practiced them in the streets.
+I would talk to shop assistants, street vendors, bargain prices, make friends in university.
 The more I talked with locals, the more I was willing to do it.
-Chinese people appreciate very much when someone tries learning Mandarin Chinese and they listen, talk and made the effort to understand even when you make mistakes.
+Chinese people appreciate very much when someone tries learning Mandarin Chinese and they listen, talk, and make the effort to understand even when you make mistakes.

 Talking to people is useful because alongside learning Chinese characters, it’s very important to practice the four tones that make Mandarin Chinese very difficult to speak.